tammergalal/katacoda-scenarios/blue-green-deploy-tracking/step2.md

 1. Lets copy over our new `ads.py` file to our root project directory. `cp /root/ads_1_1.py /root/ads.py`{{execute}}.

 1. Now that we have our new `ads.py`, we can use the new manifest provided by our team of engineers.
-In the `advertisements_1_1.yaml` manifest, let's make sure we have updated the version tag to `1.1`
+In the `advertisements_1_1.yaml` manifest, let's make sure we have updated the version tag to `1.1` and a name to help dileate it from the previous version.
+The updated names can be found on lines 10 and 86.

 1. Click the `IDE` tab on the right above the terminal and open `/root/k8s-yaml-files/advertisements_1_1.yaml`{{open}}

 1. On lines 9 and 26 you should see a version of `1.1`. `Version` is one of three Unified Service Tags reserved by Datadog, you can read more about these tags <a href="https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/?tab=kubernetes">here</a>

 1. With our new `discounts.py` file we can now deploy version `1.1` of the `discounts` service by running the command: `kubectl apply -f k8s-yaml-files/advertisements_1_1.yaml`{{execute}}.
+You should see a new Deployment and Service were created in the terminal output.

 1. Next, let's be sure our new deployment and service are running using `kubectl get all`{{execute}}.
 It may take anywhere from thirty seconds to one minute for the new deployment/service to show as 'running'